 PIP allows estate agents to list all their properties for free and makes a small charge on the successful exchange of contracts.

-What does PIP do?
+What does a PIP Vault do?

-Property Information Pack gives the estate agent a data room, allowing the seller to complete the online forms and the vendors’ conveyancer and estate agent to upload relevant title information.
+A PIP Vault gives the estate agent a data room, allowing the seller to complete the online forms and the vendors’ conveyancer and estate agent to upload relevant title information.
 This information can be seen by potential buyers, through the property specific link on the estate agents’ details.

 How does PIP benefit a seller?